 I loved using Anki.
 Anki uses Spaced Repetition, which is a much more efficient way of studying than Quizlet.
 Flashcards that you miss often will show up more often, and flashcards that you know well will only show up once every couple of days.
 This way you can weed out the cards that you know and focus on learning the information that you don’t know yet.

 You can import your flashcards from Quizlet directly into Anki through an add-on.
 There also phone apps:

 Memorang also uses Spaced Repetition like Anki.
 I’ve never used this software, but it looks more user-friendly than Anki.
 It also has a free version for iPhones:

 Most people can benefit from writing information instead of typing.
 However, I didn’t use index cards because I didn’t want to carry them around with me.
 Several classmates used index cards, though.

 I hope this post helped you.
 Please remember that this was one small way that I studied in school.
 It is not required to do well, nor is it the most effective way to study.
 Flashcards are great for information that I needed to memorize, not for bigger picture things.

 Try to focus on understanding the concepts and bigger picture before you try to make hundreds of flashcards.
 I’ve fallen into that trap more times than I can count, and it’s always been a waste of time.
 Spending hours making flashcards from an entire powerpoint can seem productive, but it’s not as productive as you would think.

-Try different methods and see what works for you!
-I’ve included some additional articles for you to read.
+Try different study methods and see what works best for you!
+Best of luck with your studies.